 In This Issue

-Also within this issue, you will find an interview with the lovely Laila Loves, who shares her experience of being discovered by Huda Beauty, what it’s like being part of a vlogging family and how she likes to work with brands.
+Also within this issue, you will find an interview with Laila Loves, who shares her experience of being discovered by Huda Beauty, what it’s like being part of a vlogging family and how she likes to work with brands.
 We speak to male grooming blogger Robin James, of Man For Himself, about the importance of analytics and capturing an audience.
-Our ‘in conversation with…’ stars beauty influencers Danny Defreitas and Gary Thompson, who discuss time management, defining your USP, the Instagram algorithm and more...
+Our ‘in conversation with…’ stars beauty influencers Danny Defreitas and Gary Thompson, who discuss time management, defining your USP and the Instagram algorithm.